 News and Announcements

-Our featured alumnus, Kawika Riley (’05), has used his Political Science degree as a foundation for an accomplished career.
-Read his story at the Alumni link on the left.
+Our featured alumna, Janice Sinden (’97), has used her Political Science degree as a foundation for an accomplished career.
+Read her story at the Alumni link on the left.